-- a) Work from the back to the front when removing exhaust system components (see illustration). - b) Apply penetrating fluid to the exhaust system component fasteners, to make them easier to remove. - c) Use new gaskets, rubber mountings and clamps. - Apply anti-seize compound to the threads of all exhaust system fasteners - e) Note that on some models, the downpipe is secured to the manifold by two bolts, with a coil spring, spring seat and selflocking nut on each.
+- a) Work from the back to the front when removing exhaust system components (see illustration). - b) Apply penetrating fluid to the exhaust system component fasteners, to make them easier to remove. - c) Use new gaskets, rubber mountings and clamps. - d) Apply anti-seize compound to the threads of all exhaust system fasteners - e) Note that on some models, the downpipe is secured to the manifold by two bolts, with a coil spring, spring seat and self-locking nut on each.
 On refitting, tighten the nuts until they stop on the bolt shoulders; the pressure of the springs will then suffice to make a gastight joint.
-Do not overtighten the nuts to cure a leak the bolts will shear.
+Do not overtighten the nuts to cure a leak - the bolts will shear.
 Renew the gasket and the springs if a leak is found (see illustrations).

-f) Be sure to allow sufficient clearance between newly-installed parts and all points on the underbody, to avoid

-2.2c Showing securing bolts - note coil spring, and shoulder on bolt overheating the floorpan, and possibly damaging the interior carpet and insulation.
+f) Be sure to allow sufficient clearance between newly-installed parts and all points on the underbody, to avoid overheating the floorpan, and possibly damaging the interior carpet and insulation.
 Pay particularly close attention to the catalytic converter and its heat shield.